AaronDavidSchneider/cubedsphere/doc/source/usage.rst

 .. warning::
    You need to use :code:`useSingleCpuIO=.TRUE.` if you want to use ascii files (the default MITgcm output)

-We can also read NETCDF data which has been outputed from the mnc package
+We can also read NETCDF data which has been outputed from the mnc package (depreciated).

 .. autofunction:: cubedsphere.open_mnc_dataset